-- Editions or translations: provide a sample of the original text (one page) and the edited or translated version (one page).
-If you plan to include annotations, your sample of the edited or translated version should include examples. - Database projects: provide a sample entry (one page). - Visual materials: provide a sample (one page) saved as a PDF (do not use .jpg or other common graphic formats).
+- All applicants should include one or more of the following: wireframes, a site map, or annotated screenshots of relevant (draft) pages and features of the project. - If creating an edition or translation, provide a sample of the original text (one page) and the edited or translated version (one page).
+If you plan to include annotations, your sample of the edited or translated version should include examples. - If including visual materials in proposed publication, provide a sample (one page) saved as a PDF (do not use .jpg or other common graphic formats).